dgumustel/mini-jam-70/README.md

 Contributors: Derya Gumustel, Eli Cheung

+This project ended despite the remaining to do list.

 Eli's to do:
 * create animations for:
   * hellfire
   * cannon fire
   * successful delivery